rwnk-12/apmyx-gui/README.md

 3. Click the extension icon and choose to export cookies for music.apple.com.
 4. Open the saved file and find the line for "media-user-token".
 5. Copy the long value from that line.
 6. Paste the value into the apmyx settings field.

-**Note**: Don’t include leading or trailing spaces when pasting the token — paste it exactly (for example at end "==", not "== " ).
+**Note**: Don’t include leading or trailing spaces when pasting the token, paste it exactly (for example at end "==", not "== " ).
 Extra spaces will cause errors.
 You can also enter the token manually in config.yaml.

 **Note:** Without this token, you can only download higher quality formats like ALAC and Atmos (when using the wrapper).
 AAC LC and lyrics will not be available.

 ## Installation